+2nd Lt.
 Jacques Vaughan Merrifield

+2nd Lt.
 Jacques V. Merrifield was born in Amboy, Illinois, to the Rev. Roy and Mrs. Jeanette

 Merrifield on March 26, 1918.
 He was known as "Jack" or "PK," which stood for

 1113 South Fifth Avenue in Maywood, Illinois.
 His father, the Rev. Roy Merrifield, was the pastor of

 On September 23, 1940, Jack enlisted in the Illinois National Guard.
 His reason for doing this was that a federal draft act had been passed, and he wanted to complete his military obligation before he was drafted into the army.